Our battered suitcases were piled on the sidewalk again; we had longer ways to go. But no matter, the road is life.” – Jack Kerouac

 Love in its essence is never lost.
 It’s the chaos around us with which we are so busy that we forget to live.
 So with Masaan Ghawayan again explores this theme but this time in a broader context and in a bigger canvas.
 I read somewhere that Masaan is the colloquial usage of the Sanskrit word “Shamshaan” .
 Set in Benaras , Masaan actually unmasks this ancient city and reveals the layers of undeniable transformations it has been going through for a long time.
 The age old orders of life come in conflict with changing times and ever altering human needs and desires.

+different from what is meant for him.
 Masaan shows a new India.
 An emerging India where you can’t put people in tight boxes with bundles of tags given by the society which continuously strangle the idea of individualism.
 The high walls of a structured society defined by caste, class and creed fall apart with the coming of technology.
 Ghawayan has used technology to show how it connects , re-connects, revives, inspires , gives hope and at the same time threatens to destroy us.

 What I love most about this film is, it seamlessly transcends everyday human lives in to something extraordinarily beautiful.
 Quintessentially Masaan is a piece of poetry by Varun Grover who touches a continuum of human emotions through this film.
 Be it love, aspiration, greed, redemption or desire to live a life going beyond what has been already decided by the society.
 Going by the tagline, Masaan truely celebrates life, death and everything in between.
 It celebrates the journey of human survival in its core.
 Neeraj Ghwayan surely visualises and captures it with all his heart.
 And trust me given the condition India is in right now, we are in dire need of such movies to make people understand what we should ideally aspire to be .